 Do you have old, outdated vinyl floors but no budget to replace them?
 FEAR NOT!
 You can totally transform them on a tiny budget.
 Read on to learn how to paint vinyl floors.
 And don't worry–painting vinyl floors is a super durable option if you use the right supplies.
-Mine have been painted for over 4 years and are still gorgeous!
+Mine still looked perfect after SEVEN years!

-It was such a tragic brick pattern and was vinyl.
+It was such an outdated brick pattern and was vinyl.
 Not my cup of tea.
 But, I did not want to spend much money on the floor.
-I had seen the laundry room makeover by Kelly at A View Along the Way and fell in love with it.
-She had painted her vinyl floors and they turned out beautifully, so I gave it a shot.
+I had seen painted vinyl floors that had turned out beautifully, so I gave it a shot.

 - KILZ General Purpose Interior Primer

 - Painter's tape.
 The width of tape you select will depend on how wide you would like your stripes to be.

 - Floor cleaning solution.
 I recommend TSP, but if you don't have any on hand a more mild cleaner should work.

 Steps to Painting Vinyl Floors